-Is this one reason why Khadaffy was murdered by USA/NATO?
-Megrahi; the convicted alleged terrorists for the so-called Lockerbie bombing (1988) never confessed to the crime in fact he submitted a second appeal to the Scottish Criminal Cases Review Commission but he dropped the appeal as one condition for his immediate release on humanitarian ground.
-It was when some members of the Scottish Criminal Review Commission started talking to the media having found the conviction preposterous that Megrahi was haphazardly released in August, 2009.
-He was diagnosed with prostatic cancer giving him only 3 months to live at the most.
+Is this one reason why Gaddafi was murdered by the USA/NATO?
+Megrahi, the convicted alleged terrorist for the so-called Lockerbie bombing (1988), never confessed to the crime.
+In fact, he submitted a second appeal to the Scottish Criminal Cases Review Commission, but he dropped the appeal as one condition for his immediate release on humanitarian grounds.
+It was when some members of the Scottish Criminal Review Commission started talking to the media, having found the conviction preposterous, that Megrahi was haphazardly released in August 2009.
+He was diagnosed with prostatic cancer, giving him only 3 months to live at the most.
 He was asked to drop his appeal (to keep his case from being reviewed) and released.
-He did not die; he is alive to this day that made the doctors as suspected partners to the scheme but there is a greater catch; Khadaffy already paid 1.5 billion dollars to the families with a chunk of the amount going to the US government.
-If Khadaffy were alive; can he demand for the return of the money and additional compensation for the decades of embargo that crippled Libya’s economy and progress?
-Those families of the victims who celebrated the brutal murder of Khadaffy on television; will they in their righteous conscience return the millions of dollars paid to each of them by Khadaffy whose murder they cheered?
+He did not die; he is alive to this day, which made the doctors suspect partners in the scheme, but there is a greater catch; Gaddafi already paid 1.5 billion dollars to the families, with a chunk of the amount going to the US government.
+If Gaddafi were alive, could he demand the return of the money and additional compensation for the decades of embargo that crippled Libya’s economy and progress?
+Those families of the victims who celebrated the brutal murder of Gaddafi on television, will they, in their righteous conscience, return the millions of dollars paid to each of them by Gaddafi, whose murder they cheered?

 Lockerbie: Report reveals Megrahi may be innocent